 To edit video clips in Gallery and create custom video clips, scroll to a video clip, and select Options >Edit.
-See "Gallery", on page 28.
-To create custom video clips, combine and trim video clips, and add images, sound clips, transitions, and effects.
+See 'Gallery', p.
+31. You can create custom video clips by combining and trimming video clips, and adding images, sound clips, transitions, and effects.
 Transitions are visual effects that you can add in the beginning and end of the video or between the video clips.